SvenLieber/website/content/en/post/cordi-2025/index.md

 In the last 15 years,
 other parts of the world have been connected as well, such as East Africa extensively and West Africa to a lesser extent.

-Global connectivity is also related to global governance, which is not an easy topic in today's geopolitical reality.
-This was the main subject of the Q&A, with questions relating to why certain parts of the world are not connected (GÉANT's headquarters are in Amsterdam, so it falls under Dutch and European law and is forced to follow sanctions) and why satellite networks are not used instead of terrestrial networks (there is no low-orbit capacity yet owned by Europe, and high orbit does not provide enough bandwidth).

 ![EU and national investments into Research & Infrastructure](cordi-2025/2025-08-28_cordi_geant-rd-funding.jpg)